 Preservation Lab Workshops

 Do you like to get your hands dirty?
 Do you enjoy discovery?
 Travel back in time with history in your hands!
 Our workshops are designed to demonstrate various building techniques of the 19th and 20th centuries.
-Skilled preservationists, craftsmen, architects and historians will lead interactive workshops allowing attendees to explore the Hall, touch pieces of historic interior and exterior findings, and ask questions of “How did they do that?”
-“Why did they do that?”
+Skilled preservationists, craftsmen, architects and historians will lead interactive workshops allowing attendees to explore the Hall, touch pieces of historic interior and exterior findings, and ask questions like “How did they do that?” and “Why did they do that?”

 For more information on our Preservation Lab Workshops, please contact us at firstname.lastname@example.org.